Russian Hominology: the Bayanov papers- fact & folklore

 New Hancock House Title!

-Description: The fascinating collection of papers by Dmitri Bayanov, Russia's leading hominologist.
-Explores the difference between the living hominoids and the old-age folklore regarding human like beings.
+The fascinating collection of papers by Dmitri Bayanov, Russia’s leading hominologist, explores in detail, the connection between reports and evidence of living relict hominoids (Sasquatch, Bigfoot, Almasty) and the old-age folklore regarding human-like beings.

 In 1964 I met Professor Boris Porshnev, read his book The Present State of the Question of Relict Hominoids (416 pagesonly 180 copies printed by the ruling of the Soviet Academy of Sciences), and became a participant in the research, called since 1972, Hominology.
 My first Caucasus expedition, led by Marie-Jeanne Koffmann, was a great eye-opening event in my life.
 I realized then and there that Porshnev was right in saying that under the mythological names of devils, wood goblins, domovoys (brownies), etc., stood real beings!
 That transpired from the fact that local witnesses of hairy 'wildmen' called them interchangeably by corresponding ethnic names, such as almasty, kaptar, meshi adam, etc., as well as devils, shaitans, wood goblins, etc. I knew, as all people do, that in popular fairy-tales the names of animals bears, wolves, foxes, and so forth indicate imaginary mythological creatures, whose real counterparts exist in nature.
 In a Russian folk tale a bear walks on a wooden leg, and in another tale the cunning fox is riding on the back of the simpleton wolf.
 So the names of real beings are also used for mythological entities.
 To my great surprise I learned that people, living in much closer contact with nature than I was, used mythological names, such as wood goblin, for indicating hairy 'wild men' who they regarded as real.
 A local man said to Koffmann: There are wild goats, wild rams, wild hogs.
 Why shouldn't there be wild men?
 Indeed, why?
 Ah, simply because peasants call such hairy wildmen by the names goblins, devils, shaitans, etc. For educated people, for men of science especially, this means nothing but mythology.
 The main argument of academic opposition to Porshnev was that he took popular myths, the wood goblin myths in particular, for reality.
 Incidentally, academic opposition to the reality of bigfoot/sasquatch in North America is dead-bent on using the same argument.
 This set me to study folkloristics, demonology and the history of religion in order to fill in this shameful gap between the knowledge of common people and the ignorance of scholars.
 Soon I came up with the work In Defense of Devilry, claiming that there was a reality to devils, shaitans and wood goblins.
 The work couldn't be published in the Soviet Union with its restrictive and dogmatic ideology.
 It was published in 1991, the year of the Soviet Union's disintegration; the book's title changed to Wood Goblin Dubbed Monkey: A Comparative Study in Demonology.
 The work was based on the study of the ethnic folklore and demonology of many peoples of the former Soviet Union.